 - 1 medium carrot cut in match sticks

 - 1 medium kirby cucumber cut in matchsticks

 - ½ c enoki mushrooms separated, and cut in 2-2½ inch long

-- 1 tbsp finely chopped scallions divided, and more for garnish
+- 1 tablespoon finely chopped scallions divided, and more for garnish

-- 2 tbsp avocado oil divided as needed as you sauté meat and vegetables below
+- 2 tablespoon avocado oil divided as needed as you sauté meat and vegetables below

 - 1 clove garlic finely minced

 - Slice the Korean radish thinly, using a sharp knife or a mandolin.
 Mix the cane sugar, vinegar, pinch of salt, and water in a small bowl.
 Place the radish slices in the vinegar mixture and refrigerate until use.

 - Soak the dried shiitake mushrooms in cold water for an hour or longer until they soften.
 When they are soft, squeeze the water out.
 Add the mushrooms to a small mixing bowl and mix in 1 teaspoon tamari, ½ teaspoon garlic, ¼ teaspoon sesame oil, ¼ teaspoon sesame seeds, pinches of salt and fresh black pepper and set aside.